traction-project/CoCreationStage/README.md

     ```

 5. (Optional) **Encoding  API**.
-In case you want to use pre-recorded content as multimedia files, follow the steps specified in [Install Encoding API](#encoding-api) section in order to configure it.
+In case you want to use pre-recorded content, follow the steps specified [here](#encoding-api).

-6. Configure the host or IP where deploy the application will be deployed (by default is localhost):
+6. Configure the host or IP where the application will be deployed (by default is localhost):

     -  Configure the *host* variable at Orkestra-control [config](https://github.com/traction-project/CoCreationStage/blob/master/orkestra-control/src/environments/environment.ts) file.